Free printables

 4. Pi digit search

-Print a block of the first 1,000 digits of pi and ask kids to find their birthday, their phone number, or any sequence they like.
-Highlight with colored pencils.
-It works because every short sequence almost certainly appears somewhere in the first million digits.
+The first 1,000 digits of pi printed in groups of ten.
+Ask kids to find their birthday, their phone number, or any sequence they like, and highlight it.
+Every short sequence almost certainly appears somewhere in the first million digits.

 5. Connect-the-digits pi mural

 A large poster version of the color-by-digit spiral for the entire class to work on together.
-Use the million digits page to pick your starting position.
+Use the million digits page to pick your starting position, or print several copies of the 10×10 grid and tile them on the wall.

 1. Open the digits of pi page and copy the first 100 or 200 digits.